 When your electronic collectibles’ power requirements do not match local mains power, remember to consider aligning wattage, voltage, AND frequency requirements to assure your devices are operational and safe.
 Many make the mistake of solving only the power plug and voltage compatibility by simply buying conversion plugs and a transformer.
 KCC Scientific reminds you it is wise to also consider operating frequency for your electronic valuables.

-Conversion plugs only make it possible to plug into the different wall outlet style, and transformers only convert voltage 115V AC to 230V AC or vice versa.
+Conversion plugs only make it possible to plug into the incorrect–and perhaps dangerous–local mains power, and transformers only convert voltage 115V AC to 230V AC or vice versa.
 The result can range from incorrect operation to disaster.

 Devices that turn or vibrate often have frequency sensitivity.
 This means they will run at the wrong speed, pitch or timekeeping without the proper mains power line frequency.
 In some cases, devices with motors may malfunction or overheat if operated from the wrong frequency.